goodsellkai/pokernowtracker/README.md

 On a Mac, double-click the downloaded `.zip` to unpack it, then drag `PokerNow Tracker` into your Applications folder.

-### The first time you open it

-Your computer will warn you that the application comes from an unidentified developer.
-That warning appears for anything not signed through a paid developer programme, and it is not a sign that something is wrong.

-- **Windows** shows a blue "Windows protected your PC" box.
-Click **More info**, then **Run anyway**.
-- **macOS** says the app "cannot be opened because the developer cannot be verified".
-Right-click (or Control-click) the app, choose **Open**, then **Open** again in the box that follows.
-You only have to do this once.

 ## Getting started

 1. In PokerNow, open the game and click **Log** at the bottom right.